Field Schools and Intensives

 People and Place: Indigenous Connections to Place and Landscape in Northwest BC

 Explore the history, archaeology, and culture of Indigenous Peoples living on the shores of the Pacific Ocean in northwestern BC.
+In class lecture and final paper.
+In the field.
+Overnights required.

 Learn more